Júlio Prestes: Early career

 Prestes graduated with a law degree from the Law School of São Paulo (today the Faculty of Law of the University of São Paulo) in 1906.
 He married Alice Viana and had three children with her.

 He started his political career in 1909, when he was elected State Representative in São Paulo by the Republican Party of São Paulo (PRP).
 He was re-elected several times until 1923, and became noted for his defense of public employees in São Paulo.

 As a State Representative, he introduced legislation that created the Court of Auditors of São Paulo and the Faculty of Veterinary Medicine and Zootechnology of the University of São Paulo.
 He was the author of the law that incorporated the Sorocabana Railroad in the São Paulo State patrimony.

-In the Revolution of 1924, Prestes fought on the Coluna Sul, with Ataliba Leonel and Washington Luís, expelling the rebels of the region of Sorocaba.
+In the São Paulo Revolt of 1924, Prestes fought on the Coluna Sul, with Ataliba Leonel and Washington Luís, expelling the rebels of the region of Sorocaba.